fbgallet/roam-extension-live-ai-assistant/README.md

 - Example: "Transcribe this audio start: 2:00 end: 4:30"
 - If no time markers are specified, the entire audio file will be analyzed

-**Use cases:**

-- Transcribe audio recordings (meetings, interviews, lectures, etc.)
-- Extract specific information from audio content
-- Analyze audio within a specific time range
-- Generate summaries or insights from audio files

 **Important notes:**

-- For large audio files (>20MB), they will be uploaded via Google's Files API
-- Smaller audio files are processed inline for faster analysis
 - If you don't provide specific instructions, the AI will provide a transcription by default
 - You can combine audio analysis with other AI capabilities (e.g., summarization, translation, Q&A)